Ancient Mesopotamian religion: Deities

-The Mesopotamian gods bore many similarities with humans, and were anthropomorphic, thereby having humanoid form.
-Similarly, they often acted like humans, requiring food and drink, as well as drinking alcohol and subsequently suffering the effects of drunkenness, but were thought to have a higher degree of perfection than common men.
+The Mesopotamian gods bore many similarities with humans.
+They were anthropomorphic, having humanoid form and often acting like humans, requiring food and drink, as well as drinking alcohol and subsequently suffering the effects of drunkenness, but were thought to have a higher degree of perfection than common people.
 They were thought to be more powerful, all-seeing and all-knowing, unfathomable, and, above all, immortal.
-One of their prominent features was a terrifying brightness (melammu) which surrounded them, producing an immediate reaction of awe and reverence among men.
+One of their prominent features was a terrifying brightness (melammu) which surrounded them, producing an immediate reaction of awe and reverence among humanity.
 In many cases, the various deities were family relations of one another, a trait found in many other polytheistic religions.
-The historian J. Bottéro was of the opinion that the gods were not viewed mystically, but were instead seen as high-up masters who had to be obeyed and feared, as opposed to loved and adored.
-Nonetheless, many Mesopotamians, of all classes, often had names that were devoted to a certain deity; this practice appeared to have begun in the third millennium BC among the Sumerians, but also was later adopted by the Akkadians, Assyrians and Babylonians as well.
+Historian J. Bottéro was of the opinion that the gods were not viewed mystically but were instead seen as high-up masters who had to be obeyed and feared, as opposed to loved and adored.
+Nonetheless, many Mesopotamians of all classes often had names that were devoted to a certain deity; this practice appeared to have begun in the 3rd millennium BCE among the Sumerians and was later adopted by the Akkadians, Assyrians and Babylonians.

 Initially, the pantheon was not ordered, but later Mesopotamian theologians came up with the concept of ranking the deities in order of importance.
-A Sumerian list of around 560 deities that did this was uncovered at Farm and Tell Abû Ṣalābīkh and dated to circa 2600 BC, ranking five primary deities as being of particular importance.
+A Sumerian list of around 560 deities that did this was uncovered at Farm and Tell Abû Ṣalābīkh and dated to c.
+2600 BCE, ranking five primary deities as being of particular importance.

-One of the most important of these early Mesopotamian deities was the god Enlil, who was originally a Sumerian divinity viewed as a king of the gods and a controller of the world, who was later adopted by the Akkadians.
+One of the most important of these early Mesopotamian deities was Enlil, who was originally a Sumerian divinity viewed as a king of the gods and a controller of the world, who was later adopted by the Akkadians.
 Another was the Sumerian god An, who served a similar role to Enlil and became known as Anu among the Akkadians.
-The Sumerian god Enki was later also adopted by the Akkadians, initially under his original name, and later as Éa.
+The Sumerian god Enki was also adopted by the Akkadians, initially under his original name and later as Éa.
 Similarly the Sumerian moon god Nanna became the Akkadian Sîn while the Sumerian sun god Utu became the Akkadian Shamash.
 One of the most notable goddesses was the Sumerian sex and war deity Inanna.
-With the later rise to power of the Babylonians in the 18th century BC, the king, Hammurabi, declared Marduk, a deity who before then had not been of significant importance, to a position of supremacy alongside Anu and Enlil in southern Mesopotamia.
+With the later rise to power of the Babylonians in the 18th century BCE, King Hammurabi declared Marduk, a deity who had not been of significant importance, to a position of supremacy alongside Anu and Enlil in southern Mesopotamia, although Marduk may have been modelled after the Sumerian storm-god Ninurta, whose exploits share great similarity.

 Perhaps the most significant legend to survive from Mesopotamian religion is the Epic of Gilgamesh, which tells the story of the heroic king Gilgamesh and his wild friend Enkidu, and the former's search for immortality which is entwined with all the gods and their approval.
-It also contains the earliest reference to The Great Flood.
+It also contains the earliest reference to the Great Flood.